-- args (Optional, Defaulted to None): A list of additional arguments to be passed to the make command.
+- args (Optional, Defaulted to None): A list of additional arguments to be passed to the ninja command.
 Each argument will be escaped according to the current shell.
 No extra arguments will be added if args=None. - build_dir (Optional, Defaulted to None): Build folder.
-If None, it will be set to conanfile. build_folder. - targets (Optional, Defaulted to None): A list of targets to be built.
-No targets will be added if targets=None.
+If None is specified the build_folder from configure() will be used.
+If build_folder from configure() is None, it will be set to conanfile. build_folder. - targets (Optional, Defaulted to None): Specifies the targets to be executed.
+The test target will be executed if None is specified.